sophialadwiniec/SimpleShapes/README.md

-## Empty Example for P5.js
+## Simple Shapes for P5.js
-#### by Scott Kildall
+#### by Sophia Ladwiniec

 ### Overview
-This is a modified version of the p5.js Empty Example that simplifies the directory structure
+This is a simple shapes drawing that contains 10 different shapes

 ### Technical Details

-Modify the sketch.js setup() and draw() functions and begin adding functions!
+Working out as of now